TeamSPoon/old_logicmoo_workspace/pack/logicmoo_base/README.md

 ## PFC
 Pfc includes a special kind of backward chaining rule which is used to generate all possible solutions to a goal that is sought in the process of forward chaining.

-# Forward chaining macros create smaller self-maintaining codebase.
+# Forward chaining macros

-Prolog, like most logic programming languages, offers depth first backward chaining as the only reasoning scheme.
 It is well known that sound and complete reasoning systems can be built using either exclusive backward chaining or exclusive forward chaining.
 Thus, this is not a theoretical problem.
 It is also well understood how to ``implement'' forward reasoning using an exclusively backward chaining system and vice versa.
 Thus, this need not be a practical problem.
 In fact, many of the logic-based languages developed for AI applications allow one to build systems with both forward and backward chaining rules.
 There are, however, some interesting and important issues which need to be addresses in order to provide the Prolog programmer with a practical, efficient, and well integrated facility for forward chaining.

 This module uses such a facility, written by Tim Finin called PFC, which he has implemented in standard Prolog.
 The PFC system is a package that provides a forward reasoning capability to be used together with conventional Prolog programs.
 The PFC inference rules are Prolog terms which are asserted as facts into the regular Prolog database.